Planting Seeds: Reflections on Gender, Language, and a Civilized Conversation

 “What one remarkably civilized online discussion revealed about gender dysphoria, language, and the slow growth of understanding.”

-I follow an intersex woman on Facebook, Jackie Green, whose short educational videos often tackle questions about sex, gender, and biology.
-In a recent video she posted, she addressed a familiar accusation often directed at her and transgender people: the claim that they are “mentally ill.”
+I follow an intersex woman on Facebook named Jackie Green.
+She regularly posts short educational videos about sex, gender, and biology, usually in a calm and accessible way.
+In one recent video, she responded to a charge often aimed at both intersex and transgender people, that they are “mentally ill.”

-In barely two minutes, Jackie managed to explain something that many public debates about gender still struggle to articulate clearly.
+In less than two minutes, Jackie explained something that still seems to get lost in many public arguments.
 Being transgender is not classified as a mental illness.
-What medicine recognizes is gender dysphoria, the distress that can occur when a person’s body and gender identity do not align.
-The focus of care is not to erase someone’s identity, but to relieve that distress.
+What medicine recognizes is gender dysphoria, the distress that can arise when a person’s body and gender identity are experienced as being at odds.
+The purpose of care is not to erase identity, but to alleviate distress.

-Listening to her explanation, coincidentally, was reminiscent of an exchange I had nearly fifteen years ago with Michael Brown, when I attempted to defend a similar position in a public discussion.
-(I wrote about it yesterday on my blog.)
-I may not have used exactly the same terminology, and I appreciate how language has continued to evolve in ways that make these conversations more nuanced and precise.
-It would also be presumptuous of me to suggest that I expressed the ideas as clearly as Jackie did in such a short space of time.
+Her explanation brought to mind a public exchange I had nearly fifteen years ago with Michael Brown, when I tried to make a similar point in a very different climate.
+I wrote about that conversation yesterday on my blog.)
+I probably would not have used exactly the same language Jackie used, and I am aware that the terminology around these subjects has continued to develop.
+In many ways, that evolution has made the discussion more precise.
+I would not presume to say that I expressed the matter as clearly as she did.

-What follows is a synthesis of the insights that emerged from that remarkably civilized discussion.
+What follows is a brief synthesis of some of the more thoughtful points that emerged from that exchange.

 To Understand Gender Dysphoria, Mental Health, and Human Variation, Language Matters